AzharR11/E-Commerce-Site/README.md

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/8b5f695e-99ae-4a0b-b58f-313340b7b215)

-## Pipeline Creation
+## CodePipeline Creation

-The connection to the github account and repo needs to be authorised before use.
+The connection to the GitHub account and repo needs to be authorised before use.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/56fa02e0-6d91-4dc9-ac6f-68b3fa3f843a)

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/80c34671-abd8-4953-a7a0-ebc1d78f5d74)

-* Once this is done another CloudFormation stack is created to provision the pipeline that will be used as part of the site development.
+* Once this is done another CloudFormation stack is created to provision the CodePipeline that will be used throughout the development of the site.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/65799c53-50b3-468f-a95f-cbb8221abf5e)

-* The stack has been successfully completed, as a result the pipeline has been created with the correct confiugration using the repo as part of the source stage and the previously provisioned S3 bucket as part of the deployment. stage
+* The stack has successfully completed, as a result, the CodePipeline has been created with the correct confiugration, using the repo as part of the source stage and the previously provisioned S3 bucket as part of the deployment stage.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/ebdd8b45-1a52-4b8c-a516-a7b4b865a575)

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/2bfbe778-1c91-404d-956e-89a69e11fe68)

+* The content which is pushed from the local system to github is automatically deployed to the specified S3 Bucket.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/105280d7-7bf5-4215-abc1-2e007157ebfa)

-## Deployment
-* The first step is to create a CloudFormation stack utilising the created YAML template, this will create and configure the necessary resources.